pgaijin66/ldap_python/README.md

 # Change LDAP / VPN password

-A workaround solution for users to change their LDAP password as previously user had to log into Zeus to do that.
-Since, Zeus and smartOS is gone, this will be the place for users to log in and change their password.
+A workaround solution for users to change their LDAP password

 # Build